alam-ora/oracle-pgx/provision-environment/content_cs.md

 3. List the contents of **labkey** private key file.

->If you plan on using a different SSH tool than **Cloud Shell** (e.g. PuTTY), copy the private key and (optionally) convert it to the destination tool's format.
-For example, PuTTY requires a PPK format which you can generate from the OpenSSH PEM key format using **PuTTYgen**.
-Ensure the key remains intact during copy/paste.

 ````
 <copy>cat labkey</copy>
 ````
 ![](./images/cat-private-key.png " ")

+4. **IMPORTANT :** If you plan on using a different SSH client than **Cloud Shell** (e.g. PuTTY), copy the private key and (optionally) convert it to the destination tool's format.
+For example, PuTTY requires a PPK format which you can generate from the OpenSSH PEM key format using PuTTYgen. **Ensure the key remains intact during copy/paste.**

 ## **STEP 4** : Download Setup Scripts